 2. Unparalleled Functionality

-Practical Solutions: Traditional CO2 modeling software is limited in their capability to the prediction of the corrosion rate only, without due consideration to the CO2 corrosion control strategy under the prevailing operating conditions of a pipeline or production tuning.
-CO2Compass, the next generation of CO2 corrosion modeling software goes far beyond the prediction of the corrosion rate, it utilizes cloud computing to optimize a particular CO2 corrosion control strategy with specific and quantitative control targets under the prevailing operating conditions of a pipeline or production tubing.
-Significant cost savings can be realized for asset owners at both the design and operation phases of pipelines.
-CO2Compass is not just for CO2 corrosion rate prediction, it also provides users with expert guidance on practical solutions for mitigating CO2 corrosion.
-Based on the predicted corrosion rate, the prevailing operating conditions, the flow regimes, and the water analysis results, CO2Compass makes an overall assessment of the complete system and generates recommendations for CO2 corrosion mitigation strategies:
+Practical Solutions: Traditional CO2 corrosion prediction and CO2 corrosion modeling software are limited in their capability to the prediction of the corrosion rate only, without due consideration to the CO2 corrosion control strategy under the prevailing operating conditions of a pipeline or production tubing.
+CO2Compass, the next generation of CO2 corrosion prediction and corrosion modeling software goes far beyond the prediction of the corrosion rate, it utilizes machine learning and cloud computing to optimize a particular CO2 corrosion control strategy with specific and quantitative control targets under the prevailing operating conditions of a pipeline or production tubing.
+Significant cost savings can be realized for asset owners at both the design and operation phases of pipelines or production tubing.
+CO2Compass is not just for CO2 corrosion prediction, it also provides users with expert guidance on practical solutions for mitigating CO2 corrosion.
+Based on the predicted CO2 corrosion rate, the prevailing operating conditions, the flow regimes, and the water analysis results, CO2Compass makes an overall assessment of the complete system and generates recommendations for CO2 corrosion mitigation strategies:

 The screen shot below shows that the risk of elemental sulfur corrosion is high, with an increase in corrosion rate of 750.68% under the prevailing operating conditions when elemental sulfur is present.
 No other CO2 corrosion modeling software is capable of doing this.